akarhin/akarhin.github.io/_projects/1_project.md

 ## The Nyquist frequency

 During the data gathering process, something called the Nyquist frequency is often discussed.
-The nyquist frequency corresponds to the frequency thats cycle length is half of the samplers frequency.
+The Nyquist frequency corresponds to the frequency thats cycle length is half of the samplers frequency.
 Therefore, for example, a sampling rate of 3 kHz has a Nyquist frequency of 1.5 kHz.
 Conversely, a frequency of 1.5 kHz has a Nyquist rate of 3 kHz.
 The Nyquist rate is used to mimimize the effect of aliasing during data acquisition.
 It is stated that to avoid aliasing, the Nyquist rate of the phenomena monitored has to be smaller or at least equal to the sampling rate.
-That is, if we want to monitor high frequency phenomena, the sampling frequency has to be at least double the monitored phenomenas frequency to avoid aliasing in the signal.
+That is, if we want to monitor high frequency phenomena, the sampling frequency has to be at least double the monitored phenomenas frequency, in order to avoid aliasing in the signal.

-## Methodology

-### Dataset Description:
+## Dataset Description:

-Sourced from Kaggle, the dataset includes vibration data from four accelerometers placed on gearboxes under different loads.
+Sourced from Kaggle, the dataset includes vibration data from four accelerometers placed on a gearbox under different loads.
 It contains 20 files: 10 for healthy gearboxes and 10 for gearboxes with a broken tooth, each under different load conditions (0% - 90%).
 The four vibration sensors placed in four different direction, and under variation of load from '0' to '90' percent.

-Data points were segmented into windows and labeled.
+Data points were created by segmenting each file into 3000 measurement point sized windows and labeled.
+Measurement point corresponds to a singluar measurement taken with each 4 accelerometers at the same point in time.
+Each file had an unique amount of measurement points.
+Therefore, the first 80 000 sample points were used from each file to balance the dataset.
+This leads 400 datapoints overall, 200 from a healthy gearbox and 200 from a faulty machine.

 Fast Fourier Transform (FFT) was applied to reduce noise and enhance signal features.
-Data was split into training (70%) and test (30%) sets.
+From the FFT results, the absolute values were taken due to the limitations of the ML model structures not being able to process imaginary parts of the FFT output.
+Data was randomly split into training (70%) and test (30%) sets, while making sure each set had the same amount of healthy and faulty data points.
+Scikit-learns cross_val_score was utilized, therefore requiring no seperate validation set.

 The dataset is publicly available (you need a Kaggle account) [here]( https://www.kaggle.com/datasets/brjapon/gearbox-fault-diagnosis).
 The SpectraQuest Gearbox Prognostic Simulator test setup has been introduced [here](https://spectraquest.com/prognostics/details/gps/).

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">